 The full gourmet breakfast (both buffet and a la carte) offers all the Western standards you would expect, from omelettes and waffles to fruits, meats, yoghurt and juices.
 But there is also a choice of unusual selections prepared daily from both Western and Asian recipes.

 Outside of breakfast, the restaurant is available for all day dining until 11pm and has an all day menu of Thai dishes.
 The kitchen can prepare a range of gourmet meals at any time - the Kao Soi is their signature dish, and the Plaa Salmon fried with local herbs and spices is also popular as is the Ping Nakara platter of local sausages and meats.
 An authentic Thai dinner is also on offer.
-This is a multi-course, traditional meal, and although the menu itself is a surprise, the recipes date back to the Teak Wallah period.
+This consists of 4 curated set menus of traditional Thai dishes, and although the menu itself is a surprise, the recipes date back to the Teak Wallah period.

 Special dinners and events are held frequently in the adjacent gardens; when I stayed over the American Thanksgiving holiday, a full traditional Thanksgiving buffet dinner was on offer.
 It was a delightful setting, with musicians playing in the background and beautiful white lights strung throughout the trees.

 The hotel has a full bar and wine cellar, and free coffee and tea are available throughout the day.
 There's also a hidden cocktail lounge in the library, but we'll let you find that on your own...

 Ping Nakara is walking distance from a plethora of restaurants, pubs and bars.
 Nearby eateries include Ping Pong, Whole Earth (vegetarian), Giorgio (Italian), and Jia Thong Heng (Chinese) - but take your pick of nearly any cuisine and you'll find it in Chiang Mai!

 - Coffee / tea making

 - Room service